The Best Car Insurance in Oregon for 2022

 USAA policies are only limited to military families

-The best policies in Oregon are offered by USAA.
+The best policies for military members in Oregon are offered by USAA.
 The insurer also has the best service, holding its long-standing reputation as one of the best across all states.

 A few of the coverages to get from USAA includes:

-- Rideshare Gap Coverage: Some insurers don’t provide coverage when drivers are waiting for a rideshare.
-USAA offers coverage for just an additional $6 per month.
+- Rideshare Gap Coverage: Some insurers don’t provide coverage when drivers are waiting for a rideshare passenger.
+USAA offers this coverage for a minimal amount of money each month.

-- Vehicle Storage: This is an unusual coverage that offers policyholders a discount when they store an insured vehicle.
+- Vehicle Storage: This is a rare coverage that offers policyholders a discount when they store an insured vehicle.

-- New Vehicle: Receive a discount when you insure a car that is no more than three years old.
+- New Vehicle: Policyholders receive a discount when they insure a car that is no more than three years old.

 Best Car Insurance in Oregon for Those With New Cars